 On the edge of the collective grave, I began reciting the verses I knew, then stopped, chasing after the old memory of a mimed burial in which my soul was recommended to the poet.Méchakra, Yamina, La Grotte éclatée, SNED, 1979.

 This monologue sums up everything: the heightened pain of dying away from the intimacy of home, as well as the lasting pain caused to the family by the absence of any mourning ritual to connect the living and the dead.
 Faced with the separation between combatants and their families, comrades or local villagers invented rituals and remained alone in remembering where the dead had been buried.

 The search for bodies and reburials likely began even before the end of the war but were constrained in number by violence and forced displacements of populations.
-However, the ceasefire of March 1962, and the relative freedom of movement it allowed for, accelerated the phenomenon and set thousands of families in motion.
-The stories of these quests often remain within the families themselves, but in 1962, they left traces in the nascent press.
+However, the ceasefire of March 1962, and the relative freedom of movement it allowed for accelerated the phenomenon and set thousands of families in motion.
+The stories of these quests often remain within the families themselves.
+But in 1962, they left traces in the nascent press.
 The recirculation of Alger Républicain in July and the publication of Al Chaâb, the National Liberation Front’s daily newspaper, beginning September 18th, led to the development of missing persons columns.
 Initially, people who were sought for had gone missing recently, often during the transitional period, the final weeks of the war, or even during the summer of 1962.
-In a few words, a missing person notice outlined an itinerary that would help identify the person: date of birth, date of desertion from the French army, or date the person joined the resistance, and date of the latest news.
+In a few words, a missing person notice outlined an itinerary that would help identify the person: date of birth, date of desertion from the French army, or date at which the person joined the resistance, and date the latest news was received.
 Reading such brief notices, one cannot help imagining the stories behind them: how had those who deserted the French army at the last minute to join the Algerian combatants — and who had gone missing since — been received by the combatants who had joined the National Liberation Army years before?